A Complete Guide to Raising Pet Hedgehogs

 Hedgehogs and Tubing

-Pet hedgehogs have a curious habit of sticking their heads in tubular shaped containers and walking around with the tubes stuck on top of their heads.
+Pet hedgehogs have a cute but potentially dangerous trick, a curious habit of sticking their heads in tubular shaped containers and walking around with the tubes stuck on top of their heads.
 This is known as "tubing" in hedgehog circles.
 Although a cute trick, a good hedgehog owner will provide clean tubes (usually empty toilet paper rolls) and not just walk off and leave them alone, as they will stay like that for hours on end.

 Interestingly, McDonald's had to change the design of their "McFlurry" containers, as hedgehogs would get their heads stuck in them trying to lick the food out, and if not released, they would starve to death.